rachit-dubey/humanRL_prior_games/README.md

 We used the PyGame-Learning-Environment to build these games - https://github.com/ntasfi/PyGame-Learning-Environment.
 All the games are based on the codes from the game 'MonsterKong' from PLE.

+To train your RL agent on the games, you would also need gym-ple, a package that allows to use PLE as a gym environment.
+Our version of gym-ple which includes our games is available here - https://github.com/rach0012/humanRL_gym_ple/

 ## Getting started

 A `PLE` instance requires a game exposing a set of control methods.
 To see the required methods look at `ple/games/base.py`.